Hiking and Biking Trails

 Explore the Beautiful and Diverse Gulf State Park Trails!

-The Park features 28 miles of paved trails or boardwalks, including seven trails of the Hugh S. Branyon Backcountry Trail complex, that enable curious visitor to explore the nine distinct ecosystems within park boundaries.
+The Park features 29 miles of paved trails or boardwalks that inspire visitors to explore the nine distinct ecosystems within park boundaries.
+These trails are also included as part of the Hugh S. Branyon Backcountry Trail system that connect Orange Beach and Gulf Shores, Alabama.
 Enjoy the serenity of Gulf Oak Ridge trail, as you stroll underneath Live Oak trees draped in Spanish Moss.
 Take a bike ride on Rosemary Dunes and be on the look out for the elusive Bobcat.
 If you're hoping to see an Alligator, explore Gopher Tortoise trail along the edge of Lake Shelby!
 The majority of our trails are suitable for walking, running, and biking.
 You are sure to enjoy the stunning natural scenery only found on the Alabama Gulf Coast!